cyanomiko/dcnnt-android/README.md

 * Lightweight and fast
 * AES-256 encryption with password
 * Upload files from phone to desktop
+* Open files and web URLs from phone on desktop
 * Download files from pre-defined directories at desktop to phone
 * Show phone notification on desktop
 * Execute pre-defined commands on desktop
+* Periodically running sync tasks (directories, contacts)

 ## Quickstart